MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 # Azure Well-Architected Framework perspective on Azure Kubernetes Service (AKS)

 Azure Kubernetes Service (AKS) is a managed Kubernetes service for deploying and managing containerized applications.
-Similar to other managed services, AKS offloads much of operational overhead to Azure.
-AKS is an ideal platform for deploying and managing containerized applications that require high availability, scalability, and portability.
+Similar to other managed services, AKS offloads much of operational overhead to Azure, while offering high availability, scalability, and portability features to the workload.

 This article assumes that as an architect, you reviewed the [compute decision tree](/azure/architecture/guide/technology-choices/compute-decision-tree) and chose AKS as the compute for your workload.
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).